 These trees that offer screening and color are nearly 30 years old.
 Spacing is important when you plant.
 Photo by Doreen G. Howard

-National Indoor Plant Week is September 15-21, with good reason.
+National Indoor Plant Week is the third week in September with good reason.
 Now is the time to look for houseplants at garden centers.
 You want plants with benefits like English ivy which drastically reduces mold indoors.
 It’s a good plant for your desk at work and near your bedroom window.